Prem Devanbu's Home Page

 Developer Onboarding in GitHub: the Role of Prior Social Links and Language Experience

 CACHECA: A Cache Language Model Based Code Suggestion Tool.

 IMPORTANT, NOTE We replicated this study, using a different experimental methodology, and got different

 A Large Scale Study of Programming Languages and Code Quality in Github.

 this pdf version for errata/details.
-We have requested an update to the ACM DL version.

 On the Localness of Software

 Panning Requirement Nuggets in Stream of Software Maintenance Tickets

 Focus-Shifting Patterns of OSS Developers and Their Congruence with Call Graphs